 Over the years, many companies have used a variety of marketing techniques to get a larger market share.
 The current trend is to use experiential marketing to tie the customer to a product emotionally.
 Matching a patriotic or popular song with a product is one of the easiest ways to evoke emotions.
 This makes the exhibition hall even noisier than usual.
 For a few years, showing video clips was a good way to tie a product to an emotional experience.
 That particular technique has been restricted in some halls over the last few years.

 Few halls have definitive restrictions on how vendors market their product.
 The most important rule enforced by exhibition staff is keeping within a booth's parameters and allowing traffic to move freely.
 For a short time, some vendors used video at the edge of their booth space to attract potential customers.
-This worked well for many, but their neighbors often complained because traffic would stop.
+This worked well for many, but their neighbours often complained because traffic would stop.
 Videos are now mostly restricted to inner areas of booths for this reason.